mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 print(json.dumps(result, indent=2))
 ```

-Using temperature 0.0 is important for structured output — you want the model to be deterministic and precise rather than creative.
+Using temperature 0.0 is important for structured output: you want the model to be deterministic and precise rather than creative.
 Some APIs also support specifying a JSON schema directly in the request, which guarantees the output conforms to a specific structure.

 The Fireworks version uses the same prompting strategy.
 The code differs only in how the client is configured and how the response text is accessed: